ligato/docs/docs/user-guide/concepts.md

 ---

-### VPP Configuration Order Examples
+### VPP configuration order examples

 Two examples below illustrate VPP configuration using the VPP CLI and the VPP agent KV Scheduler.

 - **Using VPP CLI** configures an interface, bridge domain and L2FIB in that order.
-Then show what happens when you remove the interface and bridge domain.
+Then you will see what happens when you remove the interface and bridge domain.
 <br></br>
 - **Using the KV Scheduler** configures the same information through the VPP agent but in reverse order: L2FIB, bridge domain and interface.
 Then you can see what happens when you remove the bridge interface.